pacien/upem-c-morphing/doc/project-report.md

 The painter module provides functions to apply a previously constructed morphing to a base and a target image, generating a morphed image as the output.

+None of its inputs are altered, allowing later reuse of the same base morphing.

 A per-triangle rasterisation algorithm has been implemented instead of the suggested per-pixel triangle lookup for performance reasons, as the whole process was meant to run in a single thread on the CPU, not benefiting the massive parallelisation possibility that a GPU would have offered.